Coronavirus (COVID 19) Updates

 To reach a study abroad staff member, you can call 479-575-7582 during normal business hours or email firstname.lastname@example.org.

 Our students’ health and safety while abroad is of paramount importance to The University of Arkansas (U of A).
-The following information includes answers to some FAQs about the virus and U of A’s response.
 The information here can be shared with U of A students, faculty, staff, and family members.
-Please note that there are different sections, please scroll down to the section most pertinent to you or your student:
+Please note that there is different information for each group.
+Please scroll down to the section most pertinent to you or your student.